 The exuberant and wide-ranging works of Pacita Abad (US, b.
 Philippines, 1946–2004) are the subject of the first-ever retrospective spanning the artist’s 32-year career.
 Abad is best known for her trapuntos, a form of quilted painting made by stitching and stuffing her canvases as opposed to stretching them over a wood frame.
 During her lifetime, the prolific artist made a vast number of artworks that traverse a diversity of subjects, from colorful masks to intricately constructed underwater scenes to abstract compositions.
-The exhibition includes more than 80 major works—most of which have never been on public view in the United States—showcasing her experiments in different mediums, including textiles, works on paper, and ceramics.
+The exhibition includes more than 100 works—most of which have never been on public view in the United States—showcasing her experiments in different mediums, including textiles, works on paper, costumes, and ceramics.
 Organized by the Walker in collaboration with Abad’s estate, the presentation celebrates the multifaceted work of an artist whose vibrant visual, material, and conceptual concerns are as urgent today as they were three decades ago.

 Abad moved to the United States in 1970 to escape political persecution after leading a student demonstration against the authoritarian Marcos regime.
 Informed by this experience, she was determined to give visibility to political refugees and oppressed peoples through her art: “I have always believed that an artist has a special obligation to remind society of its social responsibility.”
 Works from her Immigrant Experience series (1983–1995) highlight the rising multiculturalism of the 1990s.
 These works call attention to the era’s contradictions and omissions, centering the sufferings and triumphs of people on the periphery of power.
 The multiplicity of stories referenced in the series include such events as the 1992 Los Angeles riots, the Haitian refugee crisis, and the detention of Mexican migrant workers at the US border, offering an intimate look at lives often obscured by the reductive, xenophobic headlines of the time.